kz363/phase_0_unit_3/week_7/2_designing_schemas/my_solution.md

 ## Release 4: Design your own Schema
 Description of what you're modeling:
-I modeled what I would imagine a database at a vet's clinic would look like for the one to one.
+I modeled what I would imagine a database at a vet's clinic would look like for the one to one schema.
 For the many to many schema, I modeled users' ownership of many gaming consoles.

 ![4](../imgs/my_one_to_one.JPG)

 ![5](../imgs/my_many_to_many.JPG)

 ## Release 5: Reflection